-The female athlete triad is the interrelationship of amenorrhea, low energy availability, and decreased bone mineral density.
+Female Athlete Study: the female athlete triad is the interrelationship of low energy availability, menstrual dysfunction and decreased bone mineral density.
 Many young female athletes are afflicted with some aspect of this condition.
-It has been determined that up to 69% of women participating in sports such as running experience menstrual dysfunction, as compared to only 2-5% of the general population.
+Up to 69% of women participating in sports involving running activities and other endurance sports experience menstrual dysfunction, as compared to only 2-5% of the general population.
 A major concern associated with the female athlete triad is low bone mineral density.
 Decreased bone mineral density has been reported in 22-50% of female athletes as compared to 12% of the normal population.
-Decreased bone mineral density during adolescence puts these athletes at higher fracture risk.
+Decreased bone mineral density during adolescence puts these athletes at higher risk for fracture.
 Therefore, it is imperative to address this serious and widespread issue.

 Bionutritionist Tara Holmes obtaining readings during the VO2 endurance test.

 Our research group has made significant progress in investigating this condition within a population of teenage girls and young adult women.
 In an effort to adapt the treatment model for this disorder, we hope to further elucidate the factors that lead to menstrual dysfunction in some but not all athletes.
-We are also exploring associations of components of the triad with bone structure and strength, hormone levels, body composition, and other clinical variables.
+We are also exploring associations of components of the triad with hormone levels, body composition, and bone structure and strength.